 Established track record

 Our expertise has been recognised by the many public agencies, umbrella bodies and academics we have collaborated with over the years – among them the Ministry of Justice, the Mayor of London’s office, London Community Mediation Council, Canterbury Christchurch University and Cambridge University.
-Our restorative justice service is supported by the Big Lottery Fund.

 A diverse team of skilled practitioners